americocunhajr/EPIDEMIC/paper/paper.md

 example of a trend graph generated in EPIDEMIC.
 This graph shows the total number of deaths per 1M inhabitants evolution of the COVID-19 pandemic in several countries.

-[Trend graph of total number of deaths per 1M inhabitants evolution of the COVID-19 pandemic in several countries generated in EPIDEMIC.]
+![Trend graph of total number of deaths per 1M inhabitants evolution of the COVID-19 pandemic in several countries generated in EPIDEMIC.]

 ## Forecasts